What Is Lean? A Practical Guide to Lean Thinking and Management

 This respect extends to all stakeholders — customers, employees, suppliers, and the communities in which Toyota operates.
 These principles go hand in hand.
 Because we respect people, we are driven to improve continuously.
 Because we respect people, we engage staff, physicians, and patients in the improvement process.

-Most organizations that have struggled with Lean have focused only on waste elimination.
-Leaders don't get very far by forcing people to change.
+The organizations I’ve seen struggle usually focused on waste elimination and skipped the rest.
+Leaders don’t get very far by forcing people to change.
 To be successful, we must focus on both aspects equally.

 The Toyota Triangle: Tools, Culture, and Management System